JuliaGtk/Gtk4Makie.jl/README.md

 using Gtk4Makie
 scatter(rand(20))
 ```
 Note that unlike previous versions, with version 0.2 Gtk4Makie can behave like a Makie backend.
-This is still experimental and is disabled by default.
+This is still experimental (and buggy) and is disabled by default.
 To enable it call `Gtk4Makie.enable_backend(true)`.

 ## Status